 Node.js provides the option of non-blocking I/O systems.
 It helps you to process several server requests simultaneously.

-Node.js system can handle the concurrent requests better than Ruby or Python.
-The incoming requests get lined up and are addressing quickly and systematically.
+Node.js system can handle concurrent requests better than Ruby or Python.
+The incoming requests get lined up and are addressed quickly and systematically.

 Disadvantages of using Node.js

 One of the key problems that developers encounter while working on Node.js is the Application Programming Interface keeps on changing in frequent intervals and does not remain stable.

 At times, you will see a new API with multiple backward-incompatible changes.
 As a result, developers are obliged to make changes in the accessible code bases to remain in tune with the latest version of Node.js API.